Library/Learning Resources Center (LRC)

 Student Health Services

-Student Health Services is located in the Science Building, Room 102, and is open 8:30 a.m. to 4:30 p.m., Monday through Friday.
-A provider is available to see students on a walk-in basis from 12:45 pm - 4:15 pm.
+Student Health Services is located in the (old) Science Building, Room 102, and is open 8:30 a.m. to 4:30 p.m., Monday through Friday.
+A provider is available to see students on a walk-in basis.
 Provider hours are subject to change.
-Please contact Student Health Services to confirm that a provider is available.
-All records are confidential, and information will be released only with the written authorization of the student.
+Weekly provider hours can be found her: www.sunybroome.edu/healthservices.
+You can also contact Student Health Services to confirm that a provider is available at 607-778-5181.
+All services are confidential.
+Requests for information will be released only with the written authroization of the student.

-The professional staff includes a part-time physician and clinic nurse, and a part-time nurse practitioner.
+The professional staff includes a part-time physician assistant and a part-time registered nurse.